 Keeping Out Predators

-If you’re purchasing fencing with the intention of keeping out predators, it doesn’t have to be beautiful.
+If you’re purchasing chicken fence with the intention of keeping out predators, it doesn’t have to be beautiful.
 But it does have to be made of solid material and securely installed, which usually means you’ll have to spend a little money and either do a little work or hire someone to do it for you.

-Fence pricing varies … a lot.
+Chicken fence pricing varies … a lot.
 To get a feel for how much it can cost, check out “Estimated Costs for Livestock Fencing” by Iowa State University Extension and Outreach.
 For our purposes, we’ll use generalities in discussing cost, such as inexpensive and expensive, and focus on durability and effectiveness of the various fencing types.

 Hardware Cloth